edit

 How it works: Just-in-time compilation

 You will have noticed that DUNE Python programs will be slow on first start, with messages saying DUNE-INFO: Compiling [...].
-These compilations happen because DUNE uses so many C++ templates.
-There are so many combinations of template parameters that they cannot all be compiled beforehand.
-Instead, when you run your Python code the program determines precisely what template instantiations are needed, and compiles them on-the-fly.
+These compilations happen because DUNE uses a lot of C++ templates, and there are so many combinations of template parameters that they cannot all be compiled beforehand.
+Instead, when running Python code the program determines precisely what template instantiations are needed, and compiles them on-the-fly.
 This is called Just-in-time compilation (JIT).
 The outcome of these compilations are cached and reused when you start your program a second time.
 Therefore, the run-time overhead caused by having to compile additional C++ from within Python happens only once.

 The dune-py module